-- (A) The chairman will be the chairman of the meeting at every general meeting, if he is willing and able to take the chair. - (B) If the company does not have a chairman, or if he is not willing and able to take the chair, a deputy chairman will chair the meeting if he is willing and able to take the chair.
-If more than one deputy chairman is present they will agree between themselves who will take the chair and if they cannot agree, the deputy chairman who has been a director longest will take the chair. - (C) If the company does not have a chairman or a deputy chairman, or if neither the chairman nor a deputy chairman is willing and able to chair the meeting, after waiting five minutes from the time that a meeting is due to start, the directors who are present will choose one of themselves to act as chairman of the meeting.
-If there is only one director present, he will be the chairman of the meeting, if he agrees. - (D) If there is no director willing and able to be the chairman of the meeting, then the persons who are present at the meeting and entitled to vote will decide which one of them is to be the chairman of the meeting.
+- (A) The chair will be the chair of the meeting at every general meeting, if he is willing and able to take the chair. - (B) If the company does not have a chair, or if he is not willing and able to take the chair, a deputy chair will chair the meeting if he is willing and able to take the chair.
+If more than one deputy chair is present they will agree between themselves who will take the chair and if they cannot agree, the deputy chair who has been a director longest will take the chair. - (C) If the company does not have a chair or a deputy chair, or if neither the chair nor a deputy chair is willing and able to chair the meeting, after waiting five minutes from the time that a meeting is due to start, the directors who are present will choose one of themselves to act as chair of the meeting.
+If there is only one director present, he will be the chair of the meeting, if he agrees.

-(E) Nothing in these articles is intended to restrict or exclude any of the powers or rights of a chairman of a meeting which are given by law.
+- (D) If there is no director willing and able to be the chair of the meeting, then the persons who are present at the meeting and entitled to vote will decide which one of them is to be the chair of the meeting. - (E) Nothing in these articles is intended to restrict or exclude any of the powers or rights of a chair of a meeting which are given by law.

-59. Orderly Conduct
+58. Orderly Conduct

-The chairman of a meeting can take any action he considers appropriate for proper and orderly conduct at a general meeting.
-The chairman's decision on points of order, matters of procedure or on matters that arise incidentally from the business of a meeting is final, as is the chairman's decision on whether a point or matter is of this nature.
+The chair of a meeting can take any action he considers appropriate for proper and orderly conduct at a general meeting.
+The chair's decision on points of order, matters of procedure or on matters that arise incidentally from the business of a meeting is final, as is the chair's decision on whether a point or matter is of this nature.

-60. Entitlement to Attend and Speak
+59. Entitlement to Attend and Speak